garcialuis/langchaingo-demo/README.md

 To run this project locally, ensure that you have the following installed:
 - Golang (>=1.18)
 - Node.js (>=14.x.x)
+This project uses the OpenAI API, so you will need an OpenAI account to generate an api key.

 ## Getting Started:
 1. Clone the repository: